 So far as impressive lamb dishes go, Provençale rack of lamb is right up there among the top tier of dinner table crowd pleasers.
 Provençale cooking is where French food traditions meet the climate of the Mediterranean, and where fresh succulent vegetables and abundant herbs form the basis of many regional dishes.

 Provençale rack of lamb uses a fistful of these herbs, combined with stale bread to make a beautiful dish that looks way more impressive than it is complicated.
 Once you have made this, you will understand why rack of lamb appears on so many restaurant menus – it can be prepped in its entirety in advance, and only takes as long to cook as the average diner is prepared to wait for their food order.
+The herbs need to be lightly dried to preserve the sandy texture of the crust.

 To French trim the rack, you can either ask your butcher to do it (because they sort of like doing this for some reason or other) or you can do it yourself.
 If you are doing the latter, ask the butcher to saw off spine free of the ribs.
 At home, cut the spine off with a knife, cut the skin through to the point where the fleshy part begins, and cut it off close to the bone.
 Cut the flesh from between the ribs close to the bone.
 Keep all these trimmings, including the skin, to make a jus.